 People power: The term "people power" was initially coined during the large-scale civil resistance movement to remove Philippine dictator Ferdinand Marcos in 1986 and install a democratic alternative.
-Although originally signifying large-scale pro-democracy movements, the term is now used more generally to refer to campaigns of any size that use the techniques of civil resistance.
-He will be used in this monograph interchangeably with civil resistance movements or campaigns, or simply, civil resistance to describe or illustrate the same phenomenon.
+Although originally signifying large-scale pro-democracy movements, the term is now used more generally to refer to campaigns of any size that use the techniques of civil resistance.344 It will be used in this monograph interchangeably with civil resistance movements or campaigns, or simply, civil resistance to describe or illustrate the same phenomenon.
 It should also be noted, however, that people power - as the socially-articulated agency of individuals acting alone or in association - also encompasses both the active and passive means through which individuals create, sustain, and dismantle political arrangements of power.
-The former includes the social contract (agreement to be ruled over in exchange for safety, security and personal freedom); the dormant social contract (that connotes everyday obedience practice that became routinized even though rulers do not keep their side of the deal) as well as the social contract by asserting their right to remove rulers that do not fulfil their part of the social contract obligations).
+The former includes the social contract (agreement to be ruled over in exchange for safety, security and personal freedom); the dormant social contract (that connotes everyday obedience practice that became routinized even though rulers do not keep their side of the deal) as well as the social contract renunciation moment (when people activize the spirit and letter of social contract by asserting their right to remove rulers that do not fulfil their part of the social contract obligations).
 Such understanding of people power is thus potentially much broader than the traditional definition or meaning of nonviolent resistance.